Poppy Malik

 Poppy Malik (born 27 November 2003) is a British sprinter who competes primarily over 400 metres.

 Early life

-From Nottingham, she attended South Nottinghamshire Academy and then Loughborough University.
+From Nottingham, and is of half-Pakistani descent.
+She attended South Nottinghamshire Academy and then Loughborough University.

 Career

-She was part of the British 4x400 relay team which went on to win a bronze medal at the 2022 World Athletics U20 Championships in Cali, Colombia.
+Malik was part of the British 4x400 relay team which went on to win a bronze medal at the 2022 World Athletics U20 Championships in Cali, Colombia.
 She finished third behind winner Keely Hodgkinson at the England U23 Championship, over 400m in Chelmsford, in June 2023.
 In May 2024, she became British Universities and Colleges Sport (BUCS) outdoor champion over 400 metres.
 That month, she also won over that distance at the Loughborough International.

+Malik was second behind Brooke Ironside in the 200 metres at the 2025 BUCS Indoor Championships in 23.67 seconds in February 2025.